Amazon’s carbon footprint is getting bigger

 Woman on a shopping spree

-Will you try and practice some more patience?
+Will you try to practice some more patience?

 .